Key Takeaways:

 #1 Marketing Manager

-Though not the most obvious of the psychology major jobs, many graduates find a career in marketing.
-The knowledge and training that they get provide the solid foundational training to work in diverse fields.
+Although not the most obvious career path for psychology majors, many graduates find employment in marketing.
+The knowledge and training they receive provide a solid foundation for working in diverse fields.

 Marketing is a good choice because it involves organizational, analytical, communication, and writing skills, all of which they master during their psychology programs.